-• Percutaneous cricothyrotomy is a difficult and hazardous procedure that is to be used only in extraordinary circumstances as defined below.
+Percutaneous cricothyrotomy is a difficult and hazardous procedure that is to be used only in extraordinary circumstances as defined below.
 The reason for performing this procedure must be documented and submitted for review to the EMS Medical Director within 24 hours.

-A life-threatening condition exists AND advanced airway management is indicated, AND adequate oxygenation and ventilation cannot be accomplished by other less invasive means.
+• A life-threatening condition exists AND advanced airway management is indicated, AND adequate oxygenation and ventilation cannot be accomplished by other less invasive means.

-- Anterior neck hematoma is a relative contraindication - Age < 12 is a relative contraindication
+- Anterior neck hematoma is a relative contraindication - Age less than 12 years old is a relative contraindication